 “We’d better get up there before a cat fight breaks out,” Liam says as he shakes his head.

 We push our way forward and as we get closer, I see Ari holding a gun to Amber’s head.
 That escalated fast.
 I was about to step in when the principal comes towards us.
 He sends Amber to his office and lets Ari off with a warning.
 Weird.
 After everyone clears the hall the guys and I step in front of Ariana, Vivianne, and Rianne so they can’t leave.

 “WHAT THE HELL WAS THAT ARI?!”
 That came out louder than I wanted.

 “What was what?”
 She looks at me so innocently, like what just happened between her, and Amber was completely normal.
 If I wasn’t so angry with her right now, I’d grab her and kiss that sarcastic tone out of her voice.
 I try to calm myself down.
 I don’t want to get into an argument with her right now.

 “Amber’s harmless Ari.
 She’s not worth getting kicked out of school.”

 “Yeah, well my gun’s harmless too.
 It wasn’t even loaded.”

 Wait.
-It wasn’t even loaded?
+Her gun wasn’t even loaded?
 Damn.
 She’s a good actress.

 That’s a good question.
-If I find out someone’s been bothering her at school I’m going to kill them.
+I shrug and shake my head at him.
+If I find out someone’s been bothering her at school, I’m going to kill them.